earthcubeprojects-chords/chords-docs/_pages/advanced.md

 ---

 ## Chords_Control
-Chords_Control is the CHORDS management script.
+chords_control is the CHORDS management script.
 Used to manage the CHORDS portal configuration, running/stopping the portal, and updating the portal software.

 There are several main ways to use chords_control